Find out how to fill out the Tenancy Tribunal form and what supporting information you need to provide.

 List all the tenants involved in the claim as the ‘applicant’.
 The ‘other party’ is the person or company named as landlord in the tenancy agreement.

 If both a property manager and owner are listed on the agreement, you can include both names on the application.
-But, if your dispute is only with the property manager, just list their name.
+If your dispute is only with the property manager, only list the property manager’s name.

 List all parties named as ‘landlord’ in the tenancy agreement as the ‘applicant’.